oleiade/etcaetera/README.rst

 Managing a large application configuration sources can be a pain in the neck.

-Command line, files, system environment, modules, a lot of mixed sources can provide you with the settings you seek.
+Command line, files, system environment, modules, the settings you seek come from a lot of mixed sources.

-They are all accessed in different ways, and establishing a merging strategy of these differents sources can sometimes look like impossible.
+They all have a different accessing mode and merging them can sometimes seem impossible !

-Etcaetera provides you a simple and unified way to handle all the complexity in a single place.
+Etcaetera provides you with a simple and unified way to handle all the complexity in a single place.

 Installation
 ============